Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Avoid using long URL slugs.

-A shorter URL makes it easier for users to remember, type, and improve the website experience.
+A shorter URL is easier for users to remember and type, improving the website experience.
 It can also help improve ranking, as shorter URLs reduce unnecessary wording in the permalink.

-Moreover, shorter URL structures can be more pleasing to the eye, as they tend to be more aesthetic than longer URL patterns.
+Moreover, shorter URL structures can be more aesthetically pleasing, as they tend to be more visually appealing than longer URL patterns.

 Look at the three URL types; which is more readable and pleasing?